Long-Term Care Choices

 Why might you consider long-term care?

-People may consider long-term care when a health condition makes meeting health and personal needs hard or impossible to do on their own.
-For example, you or a loved one may need long-term care because of:
+You may consider long-term care when a health condition makes meeting health and personal needs hard to do on your own.
+For example, you may need long-term care because of:

 - Dementia, such as Alzheimer's disease.